 Excessive rounds of interview

-2-3 rounds of interviews are required to fill a position.
+Experienced IT staff augmentation providers arrange not more than 2–3 rounds of interviews to fill a position.
 More, and the process becomes too long and tedious.
 The HR team, the potential manager, the client, the final interview, the tests — the more steps there are on the way to the tech position, the less coveted it becomes.

 Excessive and unnecessary rounds of interviews not only slow down the process of tech hiring, but also get in the way of swift team growth and development.